eth-act/zkevm-book/src/trees/external/problemsaddressed.md

 ## Threat of Prover Killer Blocks

-Blocks containing extremely heavy or pathological workloads—so-called **prover killers**—can overwhelm both provers and validators, risking a stall in block finalization (liveness failure).
+Blocks containing extremely heavy or pathological workloads—so-called **prover killers**—can overwhelm provers, risking a stall in block finalization (liveness failure).

-> **What makes a block a “prover killer”?** An unusually large number of expensive opcodes, deep contract call graphs, or complex state reads that push execution time beyond practical limits.
+> **What makes a block a “prover killer”?** Blocks containing operations whose on-chain gas costs don’t account for their proving complexity—i.e., cheap opcodes or interactions that incur heavy work at proof time but remain underpriced in gas.

-### How zkEVMs help

 Even the heaviest blocks are reduced to succinct proofs, shielding validators from worst-case workloads.
 Moreover, assigning proving responsibility to block builders aligns incentives: builders must generate proofs themselves, so they avoid constructing blocks that are too costly to prove.
 This mechanism preserves liveness and prevents network stalls.